atk4/book/en/core-features/objects.rst

 children's render is executed.
 See :def:`rendering` for more information.

-In some requests (see `request types`) your page and objects may be initialized but never rendered.
-This is the primary reason to move heavy business logic from init() to render()
+In some requests (see `request types`) your page and objects may be initialized, but never rendered.
+This is the primary reason to move heavy business logic from init() to render().

 Configuring Object Properties
 -----------------------------